OrcaSlicer/OrcaSlicer_WIKI/print_settings/strength/strength_settings_infill.md

 ## Fill Multiline

-This setting allows you to generate your selected [infill pattern](#sparse-infill-pattern) using up to 10 parallel lines  while preserving both the defined [infill density](#sparse-infill-density) and the overall material usage.
+This setting allows the selected [infill pattern](#sparse-infill-pattern) to be generated using up to 10 parallel extrusion lines per path, while preserving both the defined [infill density](#sparse-infill-density) and the overall material usage.

 Supported multiline infill patterns: